 Well, it's that time of year again!
 I'm looking forward to being a fifth grade teacher at Edison this year.
-This is my fifth year at Edison, and my fourth in fifth grade.
+This is my sixth year at Edison, and my fifth in fifth grade.

 We became a No Excuses University school, and I selected the University of Nebraska - Lincoln as my school.
 Throughout the year, we will be doing a variety of Husker related activities pertaining to academics, athletics, and student life at college.
 Since I'm a massive Husker fan, I can't wait.
 GBR!

 Please bookmark my site for spelling words, tests, and links that we use in school fairly regularly.
 Don't hesitate to contact me either.

 Sam Pane was born into a family of educators in Omaha, Nebraska.
 Both parents and his two older sisters are involved in public education, and this background helped motivate him to enter the field.
 Growing up in Omaha, Mr. Pane went to Millard Schools and graduated from Millard North.
 He attended college at University of Nebraska-Lincoln and graduated in 1998.
 Continuing his education, Mr. Pane earned a Masters Degree in Education with an emphasis on Technology in 2001.

 Mr. Pane has been a teacher for Omaha Public Schools for 21 years.
 Having started as a Title I Reading Specialist, he moved to a regular fourth grade classroom.
 He taught fourth grade for five years at Minne Lusa Elementary.
 Mr. Pane then moved to sixth grade at Minne Lusa for four years.
 For the 2008/2009 school year he began at Minne Lusa but moved to Prairie Wind in September due to their needs.
 He taught in the Underwood Hills and Wilson Focus School for six years in both sixth and fifth grades.
 Mr. Pane started at Edison in the 2015 as a sixth grade teacher, and moved to fifth grade.